 There are numerous antennas available that will nab you plenty of HD channels, but here are a couple of our favorites:

 The ClearStream Eclipse has some of the best-rated performance in its class.
 The antenna is multi-directional, powerful, and surprisingly versatile.
-The Eclipse comes in four separate versions: 35, 50, 60, and 70-mile variations, so you’ll be able to snag a model that best suits your location.
+The indoor Eclipse line comes in 35 and 50-mile versions, as well as indoor/outdoor 60 and 70-mile variations in their 2Max and 4Max models, respectively, so you’ll be able to snag a model that best suits your location.
 The double-sided adhesive mounting surface is black on one side and white on the other, and it can be painted over so you’ll be able to integrate it into any decor.
 The circular design of the antenna is unique and provides an advantage in being better at picking up UHF signals (a type of HD TV signal) than most other indoor antennas.
 Plus, it’s multidirectional, so finding an ideal configuration where the signal is clearest is easy.

 We like the Leaf Metro because its small profile easily tucks away, without sacrificing much functionality.
 Though its range is limited to approximately 25 miles, it’s perfect for those living in smaller apartments or rented rooms, especially in urban environments where over-air TV signals are plentiful.
 To compound the versatility enabled by its tiny size, the antenna comes in either black or white, and you can also paint it to match your interior.
 Plus, its adhesive coating means it will stick to almost any surface and can be moved to other locations with ease.
 An included 10-foot coaxial cable allows for a fairly flexible installation.